Units (band): Later releases

 In 2009, the Community Library label released a 21-song compilation album by the Units entitled The History of The Units that included a booklet "The Unit Training Manual".
 In June that year, a 12" single of "High Pressure Days" was released on the German label Relish with remixes alongside the original version.

 In February 2010, a 12" EP was released on the UK label Hungry Beat Recordings including Rory Phillips remix of "High Pressure Days".
-The same month, "High Pressure Days" was included on a compilation, Mylo – The Return Of Mylo on the Mixmag label.
+The same month, Phillips's remix of "High Pressure Days" was included on a compilation, Mylo – The Return Of Mylo on the Mixmag label.
 The CD was also on the cover of Mixmag magazine.
 Similarly, Rough Trade Records included "High Pressure Days" on their Counter Culture 09 double album.

 In April 2011, The Dark Entries music label from San Francisco released Bart - Bay Area Retrograde (Vol. 1), a 12" compilation that included "Mission".
 An EP was released on the French label Robsoul Recordings, which included two remixes of "High Pressure Days" by Phil Weeks.

 In 2011 The Opilec Music label from Italy released The Units - Connections, a triple boxed set of 25 songs written by The Units, that were remixed by over 40 international DJs, producers and bands from 13 different countries, including Electro Italo Disco pioneers Daniele Baldelli, Klein + M.B.O., N.O.I.A. and Alexander Robotnick.
 It included a download card of extra tracks for a total of 52 remixed songs of The Units.